 All new full-time students seeking a degree or certificate and part-time students registering for more than nine credits are required to complete a New-Student Orientation session on campus or online.

-- Spring 2015 in-person NSO sessions are held in November and December
+- Spring sessions are available in November and December.

 Keep this webpage open so you can refer to these instructions and log on to myMCC using the username and password that MCC emailed to you.